spragger/garmin2hugo/README.md

 **A physical challenge turned code challenge**

-On Dec 1 2024, I started 1 year run streak, running minimum one mile every day.
-To document each day , I built a custom automation pipeline that turns my Garmin watch data into a blog.
+On Dec 1 2024, I started a run streak, planning to run minimum of one mile per day.
+To document the streak, I built a custom automation pipeline that turns my Garmin watch data into a blog.

 [**Check the blog →  /sprague runs →**](https://csprague.sdf.org/)